b-lukaszuk/RJ_BS_eng/contents/prediction.md

 Right away we can see that the price of ice-cream negatively affects (`Coef.` = -1.044) the volume of ice cream consumed (the more expensive the ice cream is the less people eat it, 1.044 pint less for every additional USD of price).
-The relationship is in line with out intuition.
+The relationship is in line with our intuition.
 However, there is not enough evidence (p > 0.05) that the real influence of `Price` on consumption isn't 0 (so no influence).
 Therefore, you wonder should you perhaps remove the variable `Price` from the model like so